nondejus/qbitcoind/README.md

 ```
     $export QBITCOIND_HOME=/home/mygitrepos/qbitcoind/
 ```
-The library can then be loaded directly into a q session using the command below You can confirm the library is loaded correctly by checking that the .bitcoind namespace is present in the q session.
+The library can then be loaded directly into a q session using the command below.

+You can confirm the library is loaded correctly by checking that the .bitcoind namespace is present in the q session.

 ```C++